Statewide virtual board member replaced ahead of Monday's scheduled Catholic school vote

 The revised application is set for a noon Monday vote by the Statewide Virtual Charter School Board.

-The proposed St. Isidore would serve students in towns without Catholic schools and expand online course offerings to students in existing Catholic schools across the state.
+The proposed St. Isidore would serve students in areas without Catholic schools and would expand online course offerings to students in existing Catholic schools across the state.

 The application has already been the source of extensive, mostly behind-the-scenes, legal tugs-of-war here in Oklahoma with the newly elected and just past state attorneys general differing in nonbinding legal advisories on the matter.